Trends & statistics

 10. SQL injection & Cross-site Scripting (XSS)

-SQL injection and Cross-site Scripting (XSS) are common types of cyber attacks in 2022 that exploit vulnerabilities in web applications.
+SQL injection and Cross-site Scripting (XSS) are common types of cyber-attacks that exploit vulnerabilities in web applications.
 SQL injection attacks can be used to insert malicious code into an SQL database, potentially giving attackers access to sensitive information or control over the entire system.
 Use parameterized queries to prevent SQL injection attacks and keep your software up-to-date.

 XSS attacks use third-party online resources to insert malicious scripts into legitimate websites or applications to obtain user information.
 Attackers commonly use JavaScript, Microsoft VBScript, ActiveX, or Adobe Flash for XSS attacks.
 Web apps are often vulnerable to XSS attacks when they receive user input without validating or encoding it in their output.